Please read this entire document carefully before beginning your exam!

 2022-03-08 09:20:32 Initialization Sequence Completed

 You will be provided with a Kali Linux machine with a wireless card that will be used for your attacks against the target machines.
 To have additional shells available, you have the option of SSH-ing to the provided Kali Linux machine multiple times or by making use of screen.
+RDP will also be available as an option to connect to the Kali Linux machine.

 You will only pass the exam if you are able to complete and obtain proof.txt on two network scenarios.
 One of the scenarios will be mandatory to complete, more information will be provided in the exam control panel once your exam starts.